IngoKl/textdirectory/README.rst

 * Contemplating whether it makes sense to stage filters similarly to transformations
 * Allowing users to pass keyword arguments to transformers
 * Implementing autodoc (via Sphinx)
+* Fix how the documentation/readme is rendered on PyPI

 Behaviour
 =========